MoserMichael/python-obj-system/python-obj-system.md

 # metaclass are always derived from the type class.
-# the type class has functions to create class objects
+# The type class has functions to create class objects
-# the type class has also a default implementation of the __call__ method, for creating object instances.
+# The type class has also a default implementation of the __call__ method, for creating object instances.
 class Singleton_metaclass_with_args(type):

     # invoked to create the class object instance (for holding static data)